A 2Cat-inspired model structure for double categories: Fibrations, weak equivalences, and Whitehead theorems

 \node at (11.5,-.75) {$\bullet$}; \node at (13,-.75) {$\bullet$}; \node at (11.5,-2.25) {$\bullet$}; \node at (13,-2.25) {$\bullet$};

 \node[scale=0.8] at (12.25,-.75) {$\alpha$}; \node[scale=0.8] at (12.25,-2.25) {$\sigma_1$};

 \end{tz} \end{rmk}

-The reader may have noticed that condition (db4) in \cref{doublequiv} has not been mentioned so far.
+The reader may have noticed that condition (db4) in \cref{doublequiv} regarding fully faithfulness on squares has not been mentioned so far.
 The following lemma says that the additional conditions (hb3) and (vb2-3) introduced in \cref{Hequiv,Vequiv} actually imply (db4).